How to Make a Book Trailer: 4 Must Haves

 That means a book trailer is generally going to appeal to a wide variety of people.
 Ideally, this will mean it’s shareable across platforms.
 Maybe someone who isn’t even an avid reader might see it on Facebook and think hey, maybe I should check this out.
 They aren’t likely to go looking for upcoming releases—if not for the book trailer, they may never have checked it out.

-How to make a book trailer
+How to Make a Book Trailer

 Now that I’ve explained how a book trailer can help you market your book, let’s talk about how to actually make one.
-Before I do, though, let’s consider one question that plagues self-published authors at every point in the publication process: should I spend a ton of money on this, or should I do it myself
+Before I do, though, let’s consider one question that plagues self-published authors at every point in the publication process: should I spend a ton of money on this, or should I do it myself?

 The answer, of course, is that it depends.
-Assess your budget for marketing your book and decide how much you’re willing to set aside for a book trailer.
+Assess your budget for marketing your book and decide how much you’re willing to set aside to make a book trailer.
 If you want to hire a company to make one, take that into account.
 At the end of the day, you shouldn’t be going broke over your book trailer, and finding an option within your budget is always your best bet.

 If you hire a company, the process will depend on their guidelines and work style.
 If you’re making it yourself, though, here are a few tips to help you on your way: